dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/state-comparison-caveats.md

 - better options for more complex projects, in the form of more-specific subselectors (see [this issue](https://github.com/fishtown-analytics/dbt/issues/2704))

 <Changelog>

 - v0.18.0: All env-aware logic results in false positives during state comparison, when comparing against a manifest generated with a different target.
-- v0.19.0: dbt can detect
+- v0.19.0: dbt stores and compares unrendered Jinja expressions for configurations, allowing it to see past env-aware logic in `dbt_project.yml`.

 </Changelog>

 State comparison is now able to detect env-aware config in `dbt_project.yml`.
 For instance, this target-based config would register as a modification in v0.18.0, but in v0.19.0 it no longer will: